maxiwee69/CS2-kernel-cheat/README.md

 - [@maxiwee69](https://www.github.com/maxiwee69) made most of the actuall cheat part
 - [@cazzwastaken](https://www.github.com/cazzwastaken) made the driver and the the way the usermode communicates with the driver + he made the bhop

+## Downloading

+You should compile yourself bc i probaly will sometimes forget to update the release but you can also get it from the release or from [here](maxiwee.de/cs2)

 ## Contributing